Overview

 Human capital encompasses all areas of an organisation, and organisational strategy must be aligned with the possibilities inherent in the available human capital.
 To capitalise on this leverage, organisations need to adopt a new perspective on HR.

 HR systems must align with the organisational strategy.
-When HR is strategic and involved in, or linked to, organisational performance, it plays a crucial role in an organisation’s success.
+When HR is strategic and involved in, or linked to, an organisation’s performance, it plays a crucial role in the organisation’s success.

 This matrix directly links HR strategies to organisational goals, integrating financial performance, customer satisfaction, internal processes, learning and growth, and overall organisational effectiveness.
 The scoring provides a clear picture of strategic alignment, highlighting areas where additional HR interventions can create measurable improvements in productivity, cost savings, and long-term strategic success.